Skip to main content Accessibility

 • Uphold the Nolan Principles for Public Life.

-4. The motion must state exactly which part of their role the member failed to fulfil.
+53. The motion must state exactly which part of their role the member of Student Council has failed to fulfil.

-6. Student Council route: the Chair of Student Council shall call an Emergency Student Council Meeting.
+55. For motions intended for Student Council, the Chair of Student Council shall call an Emergency Student Council Meeting.

-7. The motion must pass by a two-thirds majority of Student Council, with at least three of the four caucuses reaching the threshold, one of which must be the member’s caucus.
+56. The motion must be passed by a two thirds majority of the Student Council, with at least three of the four caucuses reaching the threshold, one of which must be the caucus of which that member of Student Council belongs to.

-8. Any Student Council member may also move to remove another member via the standard motion process in Byelaw 5.2.
+57. Any member of Student Council may also pursue a process to remove another member of Student Council, through Student Council following the same process as any other motion, as defined in Byelaw 5.2.

-9. Members may be removed if they miss two consecutive meetings without apologies.
+58. Student Council members may also be removed by Student Council if they miss two consecutive meetings of Student Council without apologies.

-11. If a Campus Representative is removed from Student Council, they are also removed from the Campus Representative role.
+60. In the case where a Campus Representative is removed from Student Council, they will also be removed from their role as Campus Representative.

 Byelaw 6: Trustee Board